pypyr/docs/content/docs/cli/custom-args.md

 topics: [args]
 ---
 # pass custom optional arguments from the cli
-## pass custom arguments to a pipeline from the cli
-You can easily pass your own arguments to your pipelines from the cli.
+You can pass your own arguments to your pipelines from the cli without writing any code.
 You can decide per pipeline what style of arguments work better for that specific pipeline, for example key-value pairs, or a single string, or boolean switches.

-See [context parsers]({{< ref "/docs/context-parsers/">}}) for more information on how to pass your own arguments to a pipeline and using the runtime values in the pipeline.
+See [context parsers]({{< ref "/docs/context-parsers/">}}) for more information on how to pass your own arguments to a pipeline and how to use those runtime values in the pipeline.

 ## boolean switches
 ```yaml